timepassuser/Jee-Mains-Marks-Calculator/README.md

 # Jee Mains Marks Calculator (2024)

 ## Usage
-You can calculate your marks by saving a copy of your responses as an html file, and uploading the file in the calculator
+You can calculate your marks from your response sheet url.
+OR, by saving a copy of your responses as an html file, and uploading the file in the calculator.

 ## Answerkeys
 The answerkeys.js file contains answer keys as js objects